top of page

 August 2017: PUCO sought to have Youngstown Thermal placed under a court-appointed receiver to operate the utility as it faced insolvency.

-April 19, 2019: The court-appointed receiver entered into a purchase agreement to sell all the business and assets of the Youngstown Thermal, LLC and Youngstown Thermal Cooling, LLC to SOBE.
+April 19, 2019: The court-appointed receiver entered into a purchase agreement to sell the business and all assets of the Youngstown Thermal, LLC and Youngstown Thermal Cooling, LLC to SOBE.

 Jan.
 13, 2021: Youngstown Thermal and SOBE jointly filed an application to transfer its customers to SOBE.